pratham2530/Matrix_Game_Solver/README.md

 The application will then display the solution, including the optimal strategies for both players and the value of the game.

-#### Example Matrix:
+### Example Matrix:
-For the following payoff matrix:
+Suppose we have the following matrix.

-$$ x + y = 3 $$

-The application would calculate the saddle point, optimal strategies, and the value of the game, presenting them clearly in the GUI.
+$$
+\begin{pmatrix}
+2 & 3 \\
+4 & 3
+\end{pmatrix} $$

+Assuming the row player is the maximiser, the row player will choose strategy 2 (the second row) since $$ 4 > 2 $$ and $$ 3 \geq 3 $$.
+If the row player chooses the second row, the column player will choose the second column, so the value of the game is $3$.
+Each player chooses the second strategy with probability 1.
+Once you've run the program, you'll see this:

+put image here

+We can enter the matrix dimensions ($2 x 2$) and "max" in the last entry field.
+Pressing "Enter" leads to:

+put image here

+Now we can enter the values of the matrix and hit "Enter":

+The value of the game is $3$, as we thought.
+Opening up the csv file gives:

+put image here